Bendystraws/Hello-World/README.md

 # Hello-World
-Testing repository

-On the Internet, nobody knows you're a series of constructed bendystraws manipulating electronic devices.
+On the Internet, nobody knows you're a series of magnificently constructed bendystraws manipulating electronic devices.